Truth About Star Naming: Can You Buy a Star In The Sky? 💫

 You can, in a way.
 Some non-profit organizations suggest to “adopt a star”, which means donating to the research of particular sky objects.
 You still won’t find your name in official catalogs and won’t truly own a star, but you will get a star certificate for your pleasure and a star marked on the organization’s internal data bank in Google Sky.
 And the real benefit is that you will contribute to science.
 Besides, their price for that kind of service is much lower, which is also a way to fight dishonest businesses.

-You can, if you wish, but it probably isn’t worth paying for.
+Well, you can, if you wish, but it probably isn’t worth paying for.

-Is naming a star legitimate?
+Is naming a star real?

-No law prohibits renaming anything if you don’t use trademarks or offensive words.
+Commercial star services aren’t illegal, for no law prohibits renaming anything if you don’t use trademarks or offensive words.
 Hence, a star here is no different from a cat, a toy, or a stone, but again — no official astronomy organization will recognize your “naming rights”.
 You can as well create and print your own star map.

 How much does it cost to name a star?

-If you still want to purchase а novelty piece of paper with your name on it but without any legal force — it will cost you from $10.
+If you still want to purchase а novelty piece of paper with your name on it but without any legal force — it will usually cost you from $10.

 International Astronomical Union assigns designations of stars recognized and used by the scientific community worldwide.
 The final decision on a name is always on IAU, but it does encourage the public naming of celestial objects like planetary satellites, newly discovered exoplanets, and their host stars.
 Names can be chosen through public naming campaigns (like NameExoWorlds), but all of them must strictly follow the naming guidelines of the IAU.